Cosmo-Tech/Babylon-End-User-Doc/docs/tutorial/index.md

 <article markdown>
 <div class="text" markdown>
-:material-roman-numeral-4: __Deploy a Workspace with an existing (org/sol)__
+:material-roman-numeral-4: __Deploy a Workspace with an existing Organization and/or Solution)__

 ---
-This guide will help you how to deploy a workspace with an existing, organization and solution
+This guide will help you deploy a workspace with existing organization and solution resources.

 ---
 <footer markdown>